saldel/Raspberry-Pi-Translation-Guide/README.md

 2. Trinket/Scratch: you will use this to translate the initial project code, if a project contains any.
 It will also be helpful for re-creating some screenshots that need to be translated.
 Learn [how to translate Trinket](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Trinket) and [how to translated Scratch page](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Scratch).

 3. Crowdin: you will use it to translate project instructions (textual and visual).
-Learn [how to use Crowdin here](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin).
+Learn [how to use Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin).

 Please not that we are still working on selecting the best tools for the process so things may change.
 We will notify you if we replace any of these tools.